its-jefe/E-Commerce-Back-End/README.md

 ## Usage

-[Usage Video](https://its-jefe.github.io/videos/13.html) walks through setup and API CRUD testing
+[Usage Video] walks through setup and API CRUD testing
+> Need a new usage video

 The command line code that I use for setup is as follows...